Emad-Eldin-G/Django-Commerce-Project/README.md

 # Simple E-commerce like WebApp

+## Features
+- Posting new listings for your product (with image support)
+- A wishlist system to add favourite listings
+- Comments on each listing page
-Bidding System - WishList system - and User Authentication
+- User Authentication (Login, register, etc)

 Hosted on Heroku (soon)